Nurse Anesthetist Scholarships

 Stark Community Foundation, Ohio

 Ohio residents enrolled in a nurse anesthesia program at an Ohio school are eligible to apply for financial assistance from the Dale O. Heimberger CRNA Memorial Scholarship Fund.
-Applicants must be able to demonstrate financial need.
+Applicants must be able to demonstrate financial need, academic achievement, and enthusiasm for the field.
+In addition, the Stark Community Foundation also hosts several other general nursing scholarships for Ohio residents, such as the Margaret Lazar-Emma Lupher Scholarship that is given to students pursuing general or specialty nursing at Canton, Ohio’s Aultman College of Nursing and Health Science.

 Arkansas Association of Nurse Anesthetists

-One-$500 scholarship is annually awarded to a senior in a nurse anesthesia program.
-The recipient must be an Arkansas resident.
-The monies awarded must be used toward the cost of tuition and expenses.
+The Johnnie Rosell Nurse Anesthesia Education Grant is annually awarded by the Arkansas Association of Nurse Anesthetists to a senior in a nurse anesthesia program.
+The recipient must be an Arkansas resident and plan to practice within the state upon completion.
+The monies awarded are $500 must be used toward the cost of tuition and expenses.
+Applications are due by March 1.

-Second-year students in the nurse anesthetist program are invited to apply for the Barbara I. Sprague, CRNA Scholarship.
+Second-year students in the nurse anesthetist program at the University of Michigan – Flint are invited to apply for the Barbara I. Sprague CRNA Scholarship, the Virginia K. Polzin CRNA Scholarship or the Diane Brown CRNA Scholarship.
 Scholarship recipients must continue to maintain passing grades and be able to demonstrate that they have participated in community activities and/or a professional health care organization.
+Contact the financial aid office for more information on how to apply for these three awards specific to nurse anesthetists.

 University of Pittsburgh

-Graduate students, including those enrolled in the nurse anesthetist program, who completed their undergraduate degree at the University of Pittsburgh, are eligible to apply for the Pitt Alumni Association Graduate Scholarship.
+Graduate students who completed their undergraduate degree at the University of Pittsburgh, are eligible to apply for the Pitt Alumni Association Graduate Scholarship.
 Those selected for scholarship assistance receive a partial tuition scholarship.
+The Nurse Anesthesia Master’s Program at the University of Pittsburgh is a well-regarded graduate program and includes a comprehensive curriculum.

 Virginia Commonwealth University (VCU)

-Students enrolled in the Nurse Anesthetist Program at VCU are eligible to apply for assistance from the Commonwealth of Virginia Graduate Tuition Assistance Program.
-The Program provides awards to help defray the cost of tuition and fees.
+Full-time students enrolled in the Nurse Anesthetist Program at Virginia Commonwealth University are eligible to apply for assistance from the Commonwealth of Virginia Graduate Tuition Assistance Program, in addition to general VCU financial aid.
+The Program provides awards to help defray the cost of tuition and fees, and the award varies in amount and is given only to outstanding applicants.

 University of Chicago Hospitals

 The Nursing at the Forefront Scholarship for Study in Anesthesia Nursing Award is offered to students enrolled in the Anesthesia Nursing Program.
-Scholarships cover the full cost of tuition, plus books and fees.
+Scholarships cover the full cost of tuition, plus books and fees at the University of Chicago.
 A $1,000 monthly stipend is included during the clinical residency portion of their training.